thomaswmellor-eng/open_deep_research/README.md

 * [Google Search API/Scrapper](https://google.com/) - Create custom search engine [here](https://programmablesearchengine.google.com/controlpanel/all) and get API key [here](https://developers.google.com/custom-search/v1/introduction)
 * [Microsoft Azure AI Search](https://azure.microsoft.com/en-us/products/ai-services/ai-search) - Cloud based vector database solution

+Note that only Tavily search is implemented as a default for the Deep Researcher V2 - other search tools can be provided through the MCP integration!

 Open Deep Research is compatible with many different LLMs:

 * You can select any model that is integrated [with the `init_chat_model()` API](https://python.langchain.com/docs/how_to/chat_models_universal_init/)